magefast/EtsySync/README.md

 Magento / Adobe Commerce Module for Sync product to Etsy marketplace.
 Use Etsy API V3

+# !THIS MODULE IS EXAMPLE - HOW CAN BUILD INTEGRATION WITH ETSY API.
+TAKE  A LOOK - ETSY API V3 CAN BE NOT PROPERLY WORKS FOR NOW

 ## Description for Product Synchronisation Magento > Etsy

 - Synchronization between Magento and Etsy.
 Send Products to Etsy via Etsy API